PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 You'll be taken to a scary looking 'quick setup' page but just ignore that for now.

-Go back to your blog folder in VSC and add your blog's URL in `_config.yml` under site settings (see screenshot below)
+Go back to your website's folder in VSC and add your website's URL in `_config.yml` under site settings (see screenshot below)

 ![](../assets/img/configWebpageName.png)